friflo/Friflo.Json.Fliox/README.md

 These classes also acts as a database schemas.
 They can be assigned to databases hosted on the Hub.
 Doing this enables features like:
 - JSON validation of entities aka records
-- generation of schemas for OpenAPI or GraphQL
+- generation of JSON Schema / OpenAPI or a GraphQL Schema
 - generate a single HTML page with a complete schema documentation
 - generate a UML class diagram to visualize a database schema
 - generate types declared by the database schema for various programming languages